 Building a Feedback Loop

 A common pattern is to automatically collect feedback from your users and let good outputs improve future outputs.
+How it works:- You make a call - your application calls an Opper function

 - User provides feedback - rate responses with thumbs up/down